mdoumbia1/Intro_to_data_science_class/README.md

-# Module 1 through Module 4
+# Module 1 and  Module 2
 Introduction to data science